serialseb/serialseb.github.com/_posts/2003-11-13-blogroll-a-french-at-microsoft.markdown

 ---
 layout: post
-title: Blogroll: A French at Microsoft
+title: Blogroll - A French at Microsoft
-modified:
-categories:
-excerpt:
-tags: []
-image:
-  feature:
 date: 2003-11-13T09:39:38+00:00
 ---